joemoose/psiops/docs/attribution.md

 # Attribution

 **PSIOPS** is inspired by the DIY spirit and innovative ideas of many outstanding independent roleplaying games.
-This attribution is lengthy, in the hope that it might offer some RPG gems you haven’t yet read.
+This attribution is comprehensive, in the hope of highlighting some RPG gems you might not have read yet.

 - Attack and defense rolls mechanic inspired by [*Vagabonds of Dyfed*](https://www.drivethrurpg.com/en/product/240583/Vagabonds-of-Dyfed), authored by Ben Dutter, copyright Sigil Stone Publishing, 2018.
 - Core drives and neural weapons inspired by [*FIST: Ultra Edition*](https://claymorerpgs.itch.io/fist), a product of CLAYMORE Roleplaying Games, written by B. Everett Dutton, Ripley Caldwell, T.H.
 Cochlin, Back-Alley Coalition, and Max Danley, and licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 - Cover art by Zachary Taylor.
 Source photo by [Aleksey Kashmar](https://unsplash.com/@pricetac) on [Unsplash](https://unsplash.com/photos/a-man-in-camouflage-holding-a-machine-gun-6F3UOhnbBHU).
 - Equipment and specializations inspired by *Modern War*, authored by Paul Elliott, published by [Zozer Games](https://www.paulelliottbooks.com), and licensed as [Open Game Content](https://opengamingfoundation.org/ogl.html).
 - Examples of attributes paraphrased from Ripley on the [FIST Discord server](https://discord.com/channels/959600183186952232/959731595793805322/1158274780319981639).
+- Infantry weapons of the Cold War sourced from the websites [Wikipedia.org](https://en.wikipedia.org/wiki/Category:Infantry_weapons_of_the_Cold_War) and [MilitaryFactory.com](https://www.militaryfactory.com/smallarms/cold-war-infantry-arms.php).
 - Mobs mechanic based on [*HECATONCHEIRES*](https://threeyelloweyes.itch.io/fist-hecatoncheires), authored by Moth, and licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 - Momentum mechanic based on *Charge*, a product of [Fari RPGs](https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 - Partial success dice mechanic based on the *Powered by the Apocalypse* game, with design informed by *Apocalypse World* by D. Vincent Baker (copyright 2010).